REFUGE2 Challenge: A Treasure Trove for Multi-Dimension Analysis and Evaluation in Glaucoma Screening: Results

-Fig.~\ref{fig:task2-edge} shows the edges of the optic disc and cup segmentation results on the online and onsite sets of the top 3 teams, respectively.
-In Figs.~\ref{fig:task2-edge}(A) and (B), green, blue, red and yellow lines respectively present the ground truth, and the segmentation results of MAI, cheeron, and CBMIBrand.
-Similarly, in Figs.~\ref{fig:task2-edge}(C) and (D), the four color lines respectively present the ground truth, the results of cheeron, MAI, and VUNO EYE TEAM.
-From the figure, we can see that the segmentation results from both glaucoma and non-glaucoma images can cover the target region, but the effect at the edge needs to be improved.
-Fig.~\ref{fig:task2-detail} shows the overlapping display of the optic disc and cup segmentation results and the original images.
-Examples from the first row to the last are corresponding to the top 3 teams on the online and onsite sets, respectively.
+Fig.~\ref{fig:seg_results} shows the contours of the OD and OC segmentation results on the online and onsite sets of the top 3 teams, respectively.
+Figs.~\ref{fig:seg_results}(A) and (C) are glaucoma samples in the online and onsite sets, and Figs.~\ref{fig:seg_results}(B) and (D) are non-glaucoma samples.
+In Figs.~\ref{fig:seg_results}(A) and (B), green, blue, red and yellow lines respectively present the ground truth, and the segmentation results of MAI, cheeron, and VUNO EYE TEAM.
+Similarly, In Figs.~\ref{fig:seg_results}(C) and (D), the four color lines respectively present the ground truth, the results of cheeron, MAI, and VUNO EYE TEAM.
+From the figure, we can see that the segmentation results on both glaucoma and non-glaucoma images can cover the target region.